 How will you communicate with your instructors and classmates and receive accurate university information during the event of an emergency?

-- Ensure your emergency contact information is current within SF State Gateway so you will receive emergency SF State Alerts from the university
+- Ensure your emergency contact information is current within SF State Student Center or Gateway so you will receive emergency SF State Alerts from the university

-- Use iLearn as the hub for course communications, and be sure to check it regularly as well
+- Use Canvas as the hub for course communications, and be sure to check it regularly as well

 What will you do if you should lose access to power, equipment or software services?